Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 symptoms of glaucoma

-The aqueous humor in your eye is constantly being produced.
+The fluid in your eye, called aqueous humor, is constantly being produced.
 It flows into the eye and should drain out at equal rates.
 If the drainage angle becomes blocked, it can lead to fluid buildup, which raises your IOP and damages your optic nerve.

 Glaucoma can run in families, so there is a potential genetic link.
 It can also be caused by medical conditions, trauma to the eye, or medications.